ibbles/LearningUnrealEngine/Unit tests source notes.md

 ```
 In a complex test, `GetTests` is used to instantiate `RunTest` descriptions.
 Each instantiation has a name and a command.
-The name is appended to the name of the complext test.
+The name is appended to the name of the complex test.
 I think.
 The command is passed as an argument to the `RunTest` function.
 Example complex text:
 ```c++